alvintan626/project-proposal/README.md

 - wheels and motors (shop)
 - mini-toilet plunger (shop)
 - writing utensil (shop)
+- motor and fasteners and screws for laterial movement

 Include what types of inputs/outputs/data it will use, and a block diagram showing how all those pieces are connected.

 ## Challenges
- 1) tearing up a first post-it from the stack requires a lot of precision from the claw -> alternative is to use 5x5 pieces of paper and use a mini-plunger
- 2) figuring out whether to move the pen or the placeholder to draw
+ 1) figuring out whether to move the pen or the placeholder to draw
- 3) programming precise ink output to ensure image coherence (for most of the time?)
+ 2) programming precise ink output to ensure image coherence (for most of the time?)
- 4) incorporating G-code to draw from our robot
+ 3) incorporating G-code to draw from our robot

 ## Timeline
 - Week 1: Write proposal